 Information comes directly from cell phone usage, such as GPS data, contact lists, and SMS & call logs.
 Companies are using AI to develop scoring models by identifying relevant data patterns.
 These include how organized a person is, their use of contacts, the regularity of their income, transactions conducted outside the banking system and predominant locations.

 The calculation of an alternative credit score, in this case, takes into account an individual’s payment history for recurring expenses, such as utilities, internet, phone bills and subscriptions to online services.
-The idea in this model is that a responsible payment history of your everyday expenses or monthly bills should grant you a good credit score.
+This model’s idea is that a responsible payment history of your everyday expenses or monthly bills should grant you a good credit score.

 Social behavior is at the heart of the alternative credit rating system.
-Factors such as social media footprint, career experience, education, and monthly salary, are taken into consideration.
+Factors such as social media footprint, career experience, education, and monthly salary, are considered.
 Using AI, predictive tools, and big data analytics, this system provides a method of assessing credit risk based on one’s overall social standing.